nislab/gensync-benchmarking/README.md

     Filters."
 International Conference on Wireless Algorithms,
     Systems, and Applications.
 Springer, Cham, 2020.

-For more implementation details as well as the full list of the CPI variants that we have implement see [doc/README.md](doc/README.md).

 <a name="usage"></a>
 ## Usage
 As we mentioned before, *GenSync* has two modes of operation; 1) as a library for integration into higher-level applications, and 2) the benchmarking mode.
 The list of the set reconciliation protocols that we support is the same in both cases.
-For the usage as a library refer to [`use-instructions`](/doc#use-instructions).
+For the usage as a library refer to [`gensync-lib-linux`](https://github.com/nislab/gensync-lib-linux/blob/master/README.md).
 For the benchmarking purposes, please see [*Runner*](#concepts_Runner), [`mininet_exec`](#concepts_mininet_exec), and [`run_experiments`](#concepts_run_experiments).